yell0w4x/tiny-arduino-serial-port/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 The library supports Arduino Due based on SAM3x8e.
 Also version for Arduino Mega is provided, but it can be outdated.
-Everything below are regarded to Arduino Due.
+Everything below are regarded to Arduino Due and applicable for Mega in most.
 Exceptions for Arduino Mega are noted explicilty.

 ## Patch